yaronf/I-D/STAR/draft-ietf-acme-star.md

 Other than that, the ACME protocol flows as usual between IdO and CA.
 In particular, IdO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
-Per normal ACME processing, the IdO is given back an order URL for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)
+Per normal ACME processing, the IdO is given back an Order resource associated with the STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)

-The bootstrap phase ends when the IdO obtains a confirmation from the ACME CA that includes a star-certificate endpoint.
+The bootstrap phase ends when the ACME CA updates the Order resource to include the URL for the issued STAR certificate.

 ## Refresh
 {: #proto-auto-renewal}